 Now let’s summarize IMMD bike course: the map is mainly two large loops and a few extra miles in the north.
 It is flat, windy, and without road closures.
 Wind might be the most challenging aspect of this course: it takes extra energy and tests your core power.
 It would be smart to have a bike fitting a few weeks before the race so that you are in the most natural position.
-In comparison to the hilly Blue Ridge Mountain (Virginia 70.3), the course has less flavor.
+In comparison to the hilly Blue Ridge Mountain (Virginia 70.3), IMMD course has less flavor.
 However you need to stay mentally sharp because the police did not close the roads.
 In the middle of the course, I heard a gunshot from distance.
 I looked over and found a group shooting targets near the wildlife conservation.
-Extra reason to pedal fast since Ironman isn’t really made from iron.
+I sped up since Ironman isn’t really made from iron!

 Run 26.2 Miles

 Since IMMD is my first full Ironman, I decided to set both conservative and stretch goals and err on the safe side.
 My running heart-rate was targeted at 130-140 BPM in average.
-However I was unsure at what pace I could sustain since it was my first full Ironman.
-I decided to have a “probing attack” on the course with 10 min/ mile pace.
+However I was unsure at what pace I could sustain.
+I decided to experiment with 10 min/ mile pace.
 First three miles went well – I was able to enjoy the scenery and the road.
 Miles 4-6 were OK– I lowered my pace to 12 min/ mile which was my conservative pace.
 However my stomach started giving me issues at mile 7 – I had to rush to the porta potties.
 I ended up going 5+ times in the race.
 As a result, my miles 7 -20 were lowered to 13 min/ mile.

 In miles 21-26 I decided to get things back under control again.
 It was getting dark but the course was well lighted.
 I started repeating two words to myself: 11 (min/ mile) and 175 (strikes per minute) to nudge my mind and my body!
 With some chicken broth from the aid station, I was able to finish the last 6 miles without stomach issues.

-I didn’t have much (if any) fuel left in the tank, but I decided to sprint to the finishing line because I wanted to hear the magic words as early as possible: “Yiyang Ma, you are an Ironman!”
+I didn’t have much (if any) fuel left in the tank, but I decided to sprint to the finishing line because I wanted to hear the magic words: “Yiyang Ma, you are an Ironman!”

 The result: Swim 1 hour 36 minutes 20 seconds, Bike 6 hours 16 minutes 28 seconds, Run 5 hours 28 minutes 43 seconds.
 2,900+ people signed up, 1,692 finished, I made 851.
 I felt I could do better on my run if I didn’t have the stomach issue however nutrition is really the 4th discipline.
 Overall I am quite satisfied with my first Ironman.